UX Design Glossary: Interface Navigation

 Navigation

-In its basic meaning, the word navigation names the sphere of the human activity responsible for enabling a vehicle to get from one place to the other, controlling and supporting this process.
+In its basic sense, the word navigation refers to the field of human activity that enables a vehicle to move from one place to another and controls and supports this process.
 According to etymology dictionary, the term has deep roots and comes from the Latin word navigare “to sail, sail over, go by sea, steer a ship,” which in its turn is based on two words: navis“ship” and agere“to set in motion, drive, drive forward”.
-So, to navigate is to make possible for someone or something to cover the planned route.
+So, to navigate is to make it possible for someone or something to cover the planned route.
 This is the foundation from which the numerous meanings of this word took the start and adjusted in many other spheres.

 In terms of user experience design, the concept of navigation is one of the basic notions setting the usability.
 Navigation, in this case, could be generally defined as the set of actions and techniques guiding users throughout the app or website, enabling them to fulfill their goals and successfully interact with the product.
 The aspect of efficient navigation has a great impact on setting positive user experience: users start using apps or websites with particular aims and expectations, and that’s designers’ task to set the best and easiest route to solving users’ problems.